MR GARY NORTON

 Geography and Biology Educator

-Mr Myambo joined Marist Brothers Linmeyer this year and teaches Grade 8 Biology as well as Grades 8, 9 and 11 Geography.
-He completed his studies in Zimbabwe, having completed a Master in Education in Biology as well as a Bachelor of Science Education in Biology and Geography, both from the University of Zimbabwe.
-In his 14 years of teaching experience, Mr Myambo has particularly come to value ecological outings, where students get firsthand experience with ecological interactions in a natural setting.
-Mr Myambo’s passion is DNA technology because of its potential to become a solution to many problems facing humanity today.
-He enjoys teaching Map-work, Development and its associated issues.
+Mr Myambo joined Marist Brothers Linmeyer in 2017 and teaches Grades 10 and 11 Life Sciences as well as Grade 10 Geography.
+He completed his studies in Zimbabwe, having completed a Masters in Education in Biology as well as a Bachelor of Science Education in Biology and Geography, both from the University of Zimbabwe.
+In his 15 years of teaching experience, Mr Myambo has particularly come to value ecological outings, where students get first-hand experience with ecological interactions in a natural setting.
+Mr Myambo’s passion is DNA Technology because of its potential to become a solution to many problems facing humanity today.
+He enjoys teaching Map work, Development and its associated issues.
 He encourages critical and independent thinking and lifelong learning in his students.
-He has become involved in coaching soccer as well as archery at Marist Brothers Linmeyer.
+He has become involved in coaching Soccer as well as Archery at Marist Brothers Linmeyer.
 Mr Myambo feels that this school is a serene environment where God is put first which further nurtures an excellent learning environment; every student is given an opportunity to shine.

-Mr Myambo's hobbies include watching soccer, hiking and cooking.
-He likes gardening and he has his own vegetable garden at home.
-His favourite quote is, “Knowledge sharing rather than knowledge hoarding.” -Bill Ford 1997.
+Mr Myambo's hobbies include watching Soccer, Hiking and Cooking.
+He likes Gardening and he has his own vegetable garden at home.
+His favourite quote is, “Knowledge sharing rather than knowledge hoarding.” by Bill Ford 1997.
 He is inspired by the daily challenges that he meets in his life and how he reacts to them.
 These offer him learning experiences that he is keen to share with others.

 MR MICHAEL PAVKOVICH